JacobFischer/tslint-no-math-random/README.md

 The only thing you probably care about is the first.
-But if you did not know, JS's built in Math.random() leaves lot to be desired (seeding), and is an easy trap to fall into if you want to get into crytography.
+But if you did not know, JS's built in Math.random() leaves lot to be desired (seeding), and is an easy trap to fall into if you want to get into cryptography.

 If in your project you use some superior source of randomness via some PRNG package, then you can ban the usage of JS's built-in PRNG using this rule!